sgeektn/sqlBot/README.md

-	MAX_THREADS : number of parallel sqlmap threads PRIORITY_FILE : sites that explicitly shows sql error ERROR_FILE : sites that change content when bot tries to test sql injection
+	MAX_THREADS : number of parallel sqlmap threads PRIORITY_FILE : sites that explicitly shows sql error ERROR_FILE : sites that change content when bot tries to test sql injection ANTI_CAPTCHA_RESPONSE_FILE : file where you must put your captcha hash if you choose to solve mannualy

 You can set all the variables by executing the command that will be printed if you execute: python3 utils.py setenv